-- Nebraska L.B.1257 (introduced 2022): Appropriates available federal funds to the Nebraska Department of Transportation for the purpose of establishing an electric vehicle charging station grant program with a focus on rural areas and areas unserved or underserved by charging stations. - Ohio S.B.32 (introduced 2021): Creates a grant and rebate program for entities that buy charging stations, including in rural areas. - Virginia H.B.2282 (enacted 2021): Directed the State Corporation Commission to report on policy proposals to accelerate transportation electrification specifically in low-income, minority, and rural communities. - The U.S. Department of Transportation created "Charging Forward: A Toolkit for Planning and Funding Rural Electric Mobility Infrastructure" and the Electrification Coalition created a report entitled, "Electric Vehicles in Rural Communities."
+- Nebraska L.B.1257 (introduced 2022): Appropriates available federal funds to the Nebraska Department of Transportation for the purpose of establishing an electric vehicle charging station grant program with a focus on rural areas and areas unserved or underserved by charging stations. - Virginia H.B.
+107 (passed House 2024): Creates the Electric Vehicle Rural Infrastructure Program and Fund which provides private developers up to 70 percent of the non-utility costs associated with the installation of public EV charging stations in areas that meet the criteria of a "distressed locality." - Virginia H.B.2282 (enacted 2021): Directed the State Corporation Commission to report on policy proposals to accelerate transportation electrification specifically in low-income, minority, and rural communities. - The U.S. Department of Transportation created "Charging Forward: A Toolkit for Planning and Funding Rural Electric Mobility Infrastructure" and the Electrification Coalition created a report entitled, "Electric Vehicles in Rural Communities."